benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 ## Request Components

-Read about the common components of HTTP requests sent to NDe APIs.
+Read about the common components of HTTP requests sent to Nike APIs.
 Also see the related [Response Components](#response-components) section.

 ### URI (Universal Resource Identifier)

-By sending a request to a NDe API, you access a resource using a particular URI ([Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier){:target="new-tab"}) comprised of a string of characters.
+By sending a request to a Nike API, you access a resource using a particular URI ([Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier){:target="new-tab"}) comprised of a string of characters.

 For more info, see the [URL Patterns](#url-patterns) section.